 Seattle Humane has a 20 percent beneficial interest in an irrevocable trust called the Helen Mull Foundation, held by an independent trustee.
 During 2016, Seattle Humane was notified of Helen Mull's death, at which time Seattle Humane's interest in the trust became irrevocable.
 Under the terms of the agreement, the beneficiaries are to receive distributions totaling one percent of net fair market value of the Foundation's assets, valued annually on the first business day of each calendar year, over the remaining term of the trust.
 Seattle Humane will receive 1/5th of the remaining trust balance at the end of the designated term.
-The total present value of future benefits to be received is estimated to be \$4,677,410, based on the 139 year remaining life of the gift and a discount rate of 5 percent.
-The distribution to Seattle Humane during the year ended March 31, 2017 was \$225,028.
+The total present value of future benefits to be received is estimated to be \$5,497,598, based on the 138 year remaining life of the gift and a discount rate of 5 percent.
+The distributions to Seattle Humane during the years ended March 31, 2018 and 2017 were \$235,430 and \$225,028, respectively.